 \section{Disjointness of Ordinal Two-Factorizations}

 It is of interest wether the computed two ordinal factors are disjoint, i.e., if there is no information that is represented by both factors.
-This is the case, if the two Ferrers relations do not share pairs of the incidence relation.
-However, as the formal context in \cref{cxt:factor_counterexample} shows, this is not always possible.
+Otherwise, the ordinal factorization contains redundant information as the two Ferrers relations share pairs of the incidence relation.
+However, as the formal context in \cref{cxt:factor_counterexample} shows, achieving two disjoint ordinal factors is not always possible.
 The example is due to Das et al.~\cite{Das.1989}, where they characterize the formal contexts that are factorizable into two disjoint ordinal factors as interval digraphs.
 The incompatibility graph of the example consists of two connected components, one consists of the single vertex $(6,f)$ and the other the vertices $I \setminus \{(6,f)\}$.
 We can assign the bipartition classes of this second component to factor 1 and 2 without loss of generality as shown on the right side of the \cref{cxt:factor_counterexample}.
 But then the incidence pair then $(6,f)$ has to be in both factors, in factor 1 because as $(6,e)\in I$ and $(2,f) \in I$ but $(2,e)\notin I$ and in factor 2 because of $(5,f)\in I$, $(6,b)\in I$, and $(5,b)\notin I$.